• Skip to primary navigation

 Whole Grain Dinner Buns Recipe

-Homemade, fresh from the oven, whole grain dinner buns are a real treat.
+Homemade, freshly baked whole-grain dinner buns are a real treat.
 I first learned to make buns from my mom.
-However, her’s were not whole grain.
+However, hers were not whole grain.
 So I started to twist the recipe and created my own.
 For years, I used the same recipe that became famous as Anna Rolls.

-For a big dinner, like Thanksgiving I would suggest you use more white flour instead of all whole grain.
-That makes them less heavy and gives more room for all the other yummy things.
+For a big dinner, like Thanksgiving, I would suggest using more white flour rather than all whole grain.
+That makes them less heavy and gives more room for all the other yummy things.ย

 Whole Grain Dinner Buns Recipe

-For oil, I use Earth Balance, it is 100% Plant-Made with integrity and organic ingredients.
-Contrary to margarine, Earth Balance is not made out of trans fats, it’s plant-based and vegan.
+For oil, I use Earth Balance, which is 100% Plant-Made with integrity and organic ingredients.
+Unlike margarine, Earth Balance is not made with trans fats; it’s plant-based and vegan.
 You can also use coconut or any other oil.
-Using boiling hot water in the recipe melts the Earth Balance, and saves me one step of work.
+Using boiling hot water in the recipe melts the Earth Balance and saves me one step of work.

 Whole Grain Dinner Buns Recipe

 Besides the fat, dinner buns are usually made with milk and sometimes even eggs to make them fluffier.
-I tried to use plant milk, but it did not give me the result I was looking for.
-After researching it, I found that the solution is simple, just use oats.
+I tried using plant milk, but it didn’t give me the result I was looking for.
+After researching it, I found that the solution is simple: just use oats.ย

-You can use oat bran or rolled oats, both work.
-However, if you want your buns to be smooth, and not have rolled oats showing, bran is a better option.
+You can use oat bran or rolled oats; both work.
+However, if you want your buns to be smooth and not show rolled oats, bran is a better option.
+Using guck oats is another option.

 Whole Grain Dinner Buns Recipe

-Soaking the outs is important in order to get the creamy texture that replaces the milk and eggs.
-If using old-fashioned rolled oats you can use a hand blender to make it smooth.
-Depending on your oat variety, this step may not be needed because after soaking for a bit in boiled water, the rolled oats become really soft.
-Just do what feels right for you.
+Soaking the oats is essential for achieving a creamy texture that can replace milk and eggs.
+If you are using old-fashioned rolled oats, you can blend them with a hand blender to make the mixture smooth.
+Depending on the type of oats you use, this step might not be necessary, as soaking rolled oats in boiling water for a short time can make them quite soft.
+Ultimately, go with what feels right for you.

 The KitchenAid Stand Mixer is a real blessing when making good yeast dough.
-If using a Kitchen and Food Scale you can find out very quickly exactly how much flour you will need.
-There is no guessing left and you can just add all ingredients into the machine and let it do its magic.
+If using a Kitchen and Food Scale, you can find out very quickly exactly how much flour you will need.
+There is no guessing left; you can just add all the ingredients to the machine and let it do its magic.

-For grains, we like to use freshly ground spelt, but any grain of your choice would work.
-If you don’t like it so heavy, substitute some whole grain with white wheat flour.
-If you don’t have a grain mill, read more about our mill here.
+For grains, we like to use freshly groundย spelt, but any grain of your choice would work.
+If you don’t like it so heavy, substitute some whole-grain flour for white wheat flour.
+If you don’t have a grain mill, read more about our mill here.ย

 Whole Grain Dinner Buns Recipe